 How Much Do They Charge?

-Every service does their pricing a bit differently.
+Every service does its pricing a bit differently.
 Some will charge you a deposit to start working on your trip, while others don’t.
 Almost everyone will charge you if they find a trip that meets your requirements, regardless if you actually book the trip or not.

 The average price for a normal award booking is about $200 per person.
 There are additional charges if you want to make a change to your ticket later on or if you want to cancel your ticket.
 Some services will offer you a chance to upgrade your ticket for free while others will constantly monitor your booking for better options for a fee.